• Skip to primary navigation

 1. Coconut aminos + brown sugar OR coconut aminos + white sugar + molasses

-• They usually contain less sodium than soy sauce, so are good for people looking to lower their sodium intake.
+• This great alternative usually contains less sodium than soy sauce, so are good for people looking to lower their sodium intake.
+(You may need to season with some salt o make the recipe work.)

-• Use the same proportions as the light soy sauce (see recipe card below.)
+• Use the same proportions as light soy sauce (see recipe card below.)

 2. Oyster sauce